 I'm not sure what you mean by a "cease and decist order."
 Unless you are a judge, you cannot issue a court order.
 Perhaps you meant to ask whether you should send a "letter" first.
 If so, that's usually a good idea.

-Defamation cases in Missouri are generally not worth pursuing unless you...Read more »
+Defamation cases in Missouri are generally...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.